-- Declaration of exclusivity.
-The Editorial Team invites the authors, when they submit their manuscripts, to make a declaration of that they have not recommended their articles for publication to other publisher and of that their articles have not been published previously.
-The journal does not publish any manuscript that does not meet this requirement.
+Declaration of exclusivity.
+The editorial team invites the authors, when they submit their manuscripts, to make a declaration that they have not recommended their manuscripts for publication to other publishers and which have not been published previously.
+The Journal does not publish any manuscript that does not meet this requirement.

-- The quotes which are longer than 40 words shall be highlighted with showing margins or using smaller characters.
-Please use double quotation marks on the double citations and simple quotation on the simple citations and the specific words and phrases.
+- Quotes longer than 40 words must be highlighted by using margins or smaller font size.
+Please use double quotation marks for double citations and single quotation marks for single citations, specific words, and phrases.

 - Please use short titles, subtitles, and headings.

 - Please use footnotes, not endnotes.
-The notes shall be ordered with Arabian numbers.
-If it is necessary, please sign the origin of the text next to the title with an asterisk.
-Please also indicate the acknowledgements for persons and scholarship next to the title.
-Please mark this note in the bottom of the first page.
+These must be ordered using Arabic numerals.
+If necessary, please mark the origin of the text next to the title with an asterisk.
+Please also indicate the acknowledgements for persons and scholarships next to the title.
+Please mark this note at the bottom of the first page.

-- A reference list (bibliography) is required after the study on a separate page.
+- A reference list (bibliography) is required at the end, on a separate page.

 - Please use Arabic numerals because of the unification of chapters and subheadings (1., 1.1., 1.1.1).

-- In connection with citation, footnotes and reference list, please use the (adapted) Harvard Reference Style Guide.
+- Regarding citations, footnotes, and the reference list, please use the (adapted) Harvard Referencing Style Guide.

 - Please use the DOI-numbers of the cited works in the reference list after the requested forms of citations detailed in the Harvard Referencing Style Guide.